Sunblood/D2RML/README.md

   -   Launch Bnet app directly instead of via D2R's launcher
   -   GUI now remains responsive while waiting on tokens
   -   Additional back-end work for upcoming features
+ * 0.0.4
+  - Added version check / update notification
+  - Fixed error when trying to find the D2R window title when it is not running

 ## Virus warnings
 "My antivirus flagged this as a virus!
 Are you trying to steal my account!?"